-A few years back I found this list of questions on a Facebook note (if anyone knows the original source, PLEASE let me know!).
+A few years back I found this list of questions that are terrific as keepsake questions to ask kids on a Facebook note (if anyone knows the original source, PLEASE let me know!).

 - What is something mom/dad always says to you?